emyjamalian/ui-test-automation-playground/README.md

 ## Usage

 1. Clone the repository
-2. In the package folder run
+2. In the project folder run
 ```bash
 npm install
 ```